REGISTRATION OF VETERINARIANS

 - By successfully completing the Australasian Veterinary Examination (AVE).

-The Australasian Veterinary Examination has been developed to assist veterinary surgeons who qualified overseas to obtain registration in Australia, thus enabling them to continue to practise in their profession.
-Procedures have been established by which eligible overseas trained veterinary surgeons may prove their competence to practise in Australia.
-You can take the AVE only if you have been formally assessed as meeting the eligibility criteria to sit the examination.
+The AVE has been developed to assist veterinarians who qualified overseas to obtain registration in Australia, thus enabling them to continue to practise in their profession.
+Procedures have been established by which eligible overseas trained veterinarians may establish their competence to practise in Australia.
+You can undertake the AVE only if you have been formally assessed as meeting the eligibility criteria to sit the examination.
 Further information is available at the AVBC website.

 Types of registration and fees